This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Luxe Camping in the VW Vanagon Westfalia (Credit: C Laroye)

-If you want to camp or visit Banff, Lake Louise, or any of Canada’s 100+ National Parks, you will need to purchase a Discovery Pass.
+If you want to camp or visit Banff or Lake Louise in the Canadian Rockies, or any of Canada’s 100+ National Parks, you will need to purchase a Discovery Pass.
 For a family or group up to seven people, the cost is approximately $140 CAD.

 rv camping in banff